Liac-li/note/cs-course/Compilers/Syntax-analysis.md

 1. initially, add **every** item in $I$ to CLOSURE($I$)
 2. if $A\to \alpha\cdot B\beta$ in CLOSURE($I$), and $B\to \gamma$ is a production, then add $B\to \cdot\gamma$ to CLOSURE($I$).
 Apply this rule until no more new items can be added

-> Target: just keep track on the terminals have be seen
+> Target: just keep track on the terminals have be seen, and all valid next movement (productions)

 **Goto**